preiskel000/Stardust-Mines-/README.md

-# Assigments
+# Assignments
-Each assigment had different tasks
+Each assignment had different tasks
 ## _Assigment 4_
-Task's included things like the **mouseClikcked** function, **mousePressed** function, and a **for()** or **whlie()** loop
+Tasks included things like the **mouseClikcked** function, **mousePressed** function, and a **for()** or **whlie()** loop
 ### _Assignment 5_
-Tak's inclued things like the **ellipsemode,** **mouseX,** and **mouseY**
+Tak's include things like the **ellipsemode,** **mouseX,** and **mouseY**
 #### _Assignment 6_
 Tasks included things like **scale**